© 2019 R-Tools Technology Inc.

 Missing Disks and Empty Space

 If one partition from a hardware volume set or RAID or software volume set or RAID is absent, due to hardware failure, for example, you need to add a virtual missing disk or empty space in order to correctly re-construct the hardware volume set or RAID or software volume set or RAID structure.
 The missing disk/empty space should be placed in the same place as the missing partition.

-Note: R-Studio does not write anything real on the disk.
+Note: R‑Studio for Linux does not write anything real on the disk.
 Missing disks/empty space are virtual objects that do not affect actual data on the drive.

 To add a Missing disk/Empty space object

 |1||Select a Volume sets and RAIDs object on the R‑Studio for Linux's Drives panel|

 |2||Right-click in the Parents tab in the right pane and select Add Missing Disk or Add Empty Space on the context menu or select Add Missing Disk or Add Empty Space o n the Create menu.
 Which object type is necessary, R‑Studio for Linux decides automatically.|

 For the Empty space object, Specify its size on the Add Empty Space dialog box.